keith-ang/next-python-curriculum/README.md

 ## Features
 - **Configurable LLM Chat Service Provider**: The chatbot can use OpenAI, Azure OpenAI, or OpenRouter for generating chat responses.
 - **OpenAI for Embeddings**: The embeddings used for document retrieval are generated using OpenAI's embedding services exclusively.
 - **Python Curriculum**: A comprehensive web application designed to teach and support learning Python, dynamically rendered from JSON files.
+The Python curriculum is adapted from [30-Days-Of-Python](https://github.com/Asabeneh/30-Days-Of-Python) by Asabeneh Yetayeh.
 - **Student Assistance**: The integrated chatbot helps students by retrieving relevant information and answering curriculum-related queries.

 ## Setup